vsanthoshraj/g3sha-news-website-node-js/README.md

 **Features:**
 - 🔍 Search news by keywords
-- 🌍 News from 150,000+ sources
+- 🌍 News from 1000+ sources
 - 📰 Latest headlines and articles
 - 🌐 Global coverage in 55 countries
-- 🗣️ Multiple language support
+- 🗣️ Multiple language support in NewsAPI
 - ⚡ Real-time updates

 ---